-For 2013, the Hyundai Tucson gets a couple of added standard functions, including foglights and automatic headlights for the GLS, heated front seats for the front-wheel-drive GLS (currently standard on the AWD GLS) and keyless ignition/entry for the Limited.
+For 2014, the Hyundai Tucson gets a couple of added standard functions, including fog lights, automatic headlights and bluetooth for the GLS, heated front seats for the front-wheel-drive GLS (currently standard on the AWD GLS) and keyless ignition/entry for the Limited.

 Body Variations, Trim Degrees, and Possibilities

-The 2013 Hyundai Tucson is a five-passenger small crossover SUV that's offered in three trim levels: GL, GLS and Limited.
-The GL base design comes standard with 17-inch metal wheels, privacy glass, air-conditioning, full power components, a driver seat, a tilt-only controls, a rear seat, a visit computer and a six-speaker sound system with a player, satellite radio, additional audio jack and an iPod/USB screen.
-The GLS adds 17-inch alloy wheels, an enhanced suspension, roof rails, heated side mirrors, automatic headlights, foglights, cruise control, a leather-wrapped tilt-and-telescoping steering wheel, cloth/premium vinyl upholstery, heated front seats and Bluetooth phone connectivity.
+The 2014 Hyundai Tucson is a five-passenger small crossover SUV that's offered in three trim levels: GLS, SE and Limited.
+The GLS has 17-inch alloy wheels, an enhanced suspension, roof rails, heated side mirrors, automatic headlights, fog lights, cruise control, a leather-wrapped tilt-and-telescoping steering wheel, cloth/premium vinyl upholstery, heated front seats and Bluetooth phone connectivity.

 Powertrains and Performance

-Different engine choices are offered two by the 2013 Hyundai Tucson.
-Entry-level front-wheel-drive GL models feature a 2.0-liter inline-4 motor that produces 165 horsepower and 146 pound-feet of torque.
-A five-speed manual transmission is normal, but a six-speed automatic is recommended.
+Different engine choices are offered two by the 2014 Hyundai Tucson.
+Entry-level front-wheel-drive GLS models feature a 2.0-liter inline-4 motor that produces 165 horsepower and 146 pound-feet of torque.
+A six-speed automatic is recommended.
 EPA-estimated fuel economy is 22 mpg city/29 mpg highway and 25 mpg combined with the automatic, and 20/26/22 with the manual.
-Stepping up to the GLS and Limited models gets you a 2.4-liter four-cylinder that makes 176 hp and 168 lb-ft of torque.
+Stepping up to the SE and Limited models gets you a 2.4-liter four-cylinder that makes 176 hp and 168 lb-ft of torque.
 In California-emissions states, this motor receives incomplete zero-emissions car (PZEV) standing and produces 170 horsepower and 163 lb-ft of torque.